JeremyLoh/xtal/README.md

 # xtal

-Listen to the world's radio
+Listen to the world's radio with xtal, a fast and responsive mobile / desktop web application

+- Discover music / radio stations available around the globe
+  - Explore different genres of music
+  - Search stations by filters

 # Tech Stack